JonatanFlores/restaurant-poll/README.md

 $ cd frontend
 $ yarn start
 ```

+## Usage

+The application consists mainly of two sections, the **login page** to authenticate the user by providing an email and password, enabling him/her to vote.

+A **list of restaurants** where the user has a button to vote and also a counter displaying how many votes restaurants have and ordering them by votes descending, when is near to lunch, users know where they will have lunch.

+The counter starts from zero every new day and the user is only required to login if he or she wants to vote for a restaurant, otherwise, they can access the restaurant's list and check the winner.

 > THE USER HAVE A LOGIN PERIOD OF 5 HOURS, AFTER THAT THEY NEED TO RE-AUTHENTICATE